-may be caused to the recognized sea lanes essential to international navigation.66 This rule restricts the freedom of the coastal state to construct renewable energy installations in EEZ if there are any essential recognized sea lanes in the area.
+The last point to be underlined is that ships must respect these safety zones and follow the generally accepted standards regarding navigation in the vicinity of these structures.
+However, installations and structures and the safety zones around them may not be established where interference may be caused to the recognized sea lanes essential to international navigation.
+This rule restricts the freedom of the coastal state to construct renewable energy installations in EEZ if there are any essential recognized sea lanes in the area.
 The question may arise on how to decide whether a sea lane is 'essential' or 'recognized'.
-As an example, the most attractive areas for offshore wind around Western Europe are on the busy sea lanes such as the North Sea, the English Channel or the Danish Straits.67 The existing projects have not interfered yet with the current sea lanes considering the size of these projects.
+As an example, the most attractive areas for offshore wind around Western Europe are on the busy sea lanes such as the North Sea, the English Channel or the Danish Straits.
+The existing projects have not interfered yet with the current sea lanes considering the size of these projects.
 However, vast renewable energy installations in these seas may interfere with or disrupt the essential sea lanes in the future.
-In such cases, as the recognized authority, IMO and its Sub-Committee on Safety of Navigation might provide recommendations or suggestions to the states.